judithpillado/java-beginner-tutorial/README.md

 This command tells Java to execute the `HelloWorld` program in the current folder (`-cp .`).
 Now you should see the `Hello World!` in your terminal.

 # Static Calculator
 Now that you know how to create a simple Java application you can go a step further and create an application that does a little more.
-Lets create a calculator application that can operate with two numbers.
+Lets create a calculator that can operate with two numbers.

 In the app folder create a new directory called `staticCalculator` and add a new file `Calculator.java` in there.
 Open the `Calculator.java` file and add the following base structure of our calculator.